KevinB5/SEC25/ReadMe.md

 #Dúvidas:
--O projeto inicia com lista de users e de good predefinidos, como ligam os users? abrem todos automaticamente ou ligam 1 a 1, dizendo o id do user?
+- O projeto inicia com lista de users e de good predefinidos, como ligam os users? abrem todos automaticamente ou ligam 1 a 1, dizendo o id do user?
+- O cliente também tem que ler a lista de goods?

 #To Do List:
 - An initial set of users, the set of goods they own (represented via a set of tuples